The equations of equilibrium (E.o.E.) continue to be a key concept in our course.

 Technically speaking, we could say that you drew an xy elevation or that you projected the geometry with respect to z.

 Before, we simply called this MB.
 Now, we'll need a second subscript.
-We write MB,z (the moment about B with respect to rotation about z).
+We can write MB,z (the moment at B with respect to rotation about z).

 Let's also draw a projection of the yz plane.
 This elevation helps us visualize the moment about x.